mlaa/cbox-mla/readme.md

 # Future Releases

-## Changes Planned for Version 2.4.0 "Spy"
- * [ ] upgrade to 2.0 version of cbox-mla-blog

 ## Changes Planned for Version 2.3.0 "Sentimental"
  * [x] Member names, email addresses, and institutional affiliations are now dynamically updated from the MLA member database.
 These fields are no longer editable in portfolios, but remain editable on mla.org.
  * [x] 0420 14:29 complete switch to new API endpoints